rwb/c200/README.md

 #### The Textbook Procedure (pp. 149 and 152-153).

 * Step 1: p0 = 1/2.
 * Step 2: What evidence would convince us that p0 is not 1/2?
 Our first step is to create a table of probabilities.
 We use the binomial probability function to make these calculations.
-As an example, consider the probability of getting 5 increases out of 15 states if p0 = 1/2:
+As an example, consider the probability of getting 5 increases out of 15 states if p0 = 1/2 (this is review from last week):

 ```Rout
 p(5 increases out of 15 states if p0 = 1/2) = 15![5!10!]
 1/2^5 1/2^10 = 0.09164429
 ```
 *Note*: we can perform similar calculations for each of the possible events in the sample space.
-Table 7.5 on page 148 in your textbook has an example of how these calculations are carried out using the binomial probability formula (you can also click on this [link](https://github.com/rwb/c200/blob/main/gfiles/coin-table.png)).
+Table 7.5 on page 148 in your textbook has an example of how these calculations are carried out using the binomial probability formula.

 | # of Increases | p(# of Increases if p0 = 1/2) |
 | -----:|------:|